JamIsKrZy/ParkTeract/README.md

 You got lost in the park by some accidents.
 Find your way home on gathering some information and people that would help you.

 This is ran by Java 17.0.7

 *Author Biography:* (Still NEWBIE)
   - This is his first project in programming.
 There are some messed up codes when you look at it. :japanese_goblin:
   - He is still learning programming, starting with JAVA.
   - This project is full of JAVA codes.
   - Still doing his best to wide his knowledge and capabilities.

+[I had to stop on this project so that i can move on to learn other fundamentals in programming]

 ## How do I run this Game?
  When you have downloaded this with a zip file.
 You Firstly need to Unzip it and find a location